deckhouse/deckhouse/docs/site/_includes/getting_started/bm/STEP_FINALIZE_BM.md

 ```
 {% endsnippetcut %}
 </li>
-<li>If you need additional nodes, add them to the cluster according to [the documentation](/en/documentation/v1/modules/040-node-manager/faq.html#how-do-i-automatically-add-a-static-node-to-a-cluster) of the node-manager module.
+<li>If you need additional nodes, add them to the cluster according to <a href="/en/documentation/v1/modules/040-node-manager/faq.html#how-do-i-automatically-add-a-static-node-to-a-cluster">the documentation</a>) of the node-manager module.
 </li></ul>

 After that, there will be three more actions.